-Year 9 erm 1 Skills workshops, enabling students to: take better photographs, print in many colours, model and construct in clay, use recycled materials in innovative and creative ways, draw and paint in a range of styles, use Photoshop for manipulating images and creating new ones.
-Learning what makes a good sketchbook. Т erm 2 Trip to a gallery or museum to inspire students to create more independent and confident responses within coursework portfolio by experiencing artwork and an art environment first hand.
-This is an ideal opportunity to resource, gather and inspire students to develop their portfolios. Т erm 3 Critical studies which involve the investigation of textile artists, cultures and art movements which have helped to shape contemporary practice through the theme of Art from Art.
-Year 10 Те rm 1 Students will attend a workshop with local artists creating profiles on the artists, learning new techniques and methods of working in a variety of media or will have to visit a museum or gallery.
+- Term 1 Skills workshops, enabling students to: take better photographs, print in many colours, model, and construct in clay, use recycled materials in innovative and creative ways, draw and paint in a range of styles, use Photoshop for manipulating images and creating new ones.
+Learning what makes a good sketchbook. - Term 2 Trip to a gallery or museum to inspire students to create more independent and confident responses within coursework portfolio by experiencing artwork and an art environment first-hand.
+This is an ideal opportunity to resource, gather and inspire students to develop their portfolios. - Term 3 Critical studies which involve the investigation of textile artists, cultures and art movements which have helped to shape contemporary practice through the theme of Art from Art.

+Term 1 Students will attend a workshop with local artists creating profiles on the artists, learning new techniques and methods of working in a variety of media or will visit a museum or gallery.